newrelic/deployment-marker-action/README.md

 A GitHub Action to add New Relic deployment markers during your release pipeline.

-The Action supports two primary API mutations for submitting events:
+The Action supports two primary NerdGraph API mutations for submitting events:

 #### changeTrackingCreateDeployment (Legacy):
-This mutation is designed specifically for submitting traditional deployment events.
+This mutation is designed specifically for submitting traditional `Deployment` events.
 It represents the older method for sending deployment-focused information to New Relic.

 #### changeTrackingCreateEvent (RECOMMENDED):
 This is our latest and most flexible API mutation, offering extensive customization capabilities.
-It allows you to comprehensively track any type of change event, which includes, but is not limited to, deployments, along with custom attributes, feature flag rollouts, and various custom change events.
+It allows you to comprehensively track any type of change event, which includes, but is not limited to Deployments, along with custom attributes, feature flag rollouts, customizing the marker and activity stream text via `shortDescription`, and various custom change events.
 It is important to note this will create a `ChangeTrackingEvent` event instead of a `Deployment` event and is a paid feature, billed per event rather than by data volume (per GB).

 The `command_type` must be set to `change-tracking` to enable this functionality.
-Please refer below example for more details and its usage.
+Please refer to the example below for more details and its usage.
 For more details on change tracking event mutation, please refer to our [docs](https://docs.newrelic.com/docs/change-tracking/change-tracking-events/#change-tracking-event-mutation)

 ## Inputs